-While there are downslopes under the forest vegetation within the gully to the north and east of the proposed subdivision which exceed the scope of PBP.
-PBP allows the maximum APZ for the highest slope category (downslope >15-18 degrees) to be applied to situations where the downslope exceeds 18 degrees.
+While there are downslopes under the forest vegetation within the gully to the west, north and east of the proposed subdivision that are outside the scope of PBP, PBP allows the maximum APZ for the highest slope category (downslope >15-18 degrees) to be applied to situations where the downslope exceeds 18 degrees.

-The required APZ along the northern, eastern and southern perimeter of the subdivision varies from 35 m to 60 m in accordance with the PBP acceptable solutions for residential subdivision (PBP Table A2.4 based on forest vegetation).
+The required APZ along the western, northern and eastern perimeter of the subdivision varies from 25 m to 60 m in accordance with the PBP acceptable solutions for residential subdivision (PBP Table A2.4 based on forest vegetation).
 Table 1 overleaf summarises the APZ calculation for the subdivision.

-The majority of the APZ will be located within the subject land as shown in Figure 4 however a small but variable amount of the APZ (between 10 m and 24 m) will be located within the adjoining CEPR lands.
-This is consistent with the management plan for the CEPR lands where the area affected by the APZ for the proposed subdivision was already being managed to Outer Protection Area (OPA) APZ standards or was covered by a fire trail (see Section 3.2 for further information on APZ management and Section 4 relating to access).
+The majority of the APZ will be located wholly within the subject land as shown in Figure 4 however a small but variable amount of the APZ (between 10 m and 24 m) will be located within the adjoining CEPR lands.
+This is consistent with the management plan for the CEPR lands where the area affected by the APZ for the proposed subdivision was already being managed to Outer Protection Area (OPA) APZ standards or was covered by a fire trail (see Section 3.2 for further information on APZ management).